Guarded Domains of Iran: Geography

-Prior to the modern era, Iran's borders had not been defined and changed throughout the course of history.
+Prior to the modern era, Iran's borders remained unchanged throughout the course of history.
 The definition of the Guarded Domains' borders was almost identical to that of Eranshahr in the Sasanian-era text Letter of Tansar, as well as the description by the 14th-century geographer Hamdallah Mustawfi in his Nuzhat al-Qulub.
 (Note: Mustawfi describes the borders of Iran extending from the Indus River to Khwarazm and Transoxiana in the east to Byzantium and Syria in the west, corresponding to the territory of the Sasanian Empire.
 He defines the provinces of Iran in 20 chapters; Iraq ("Arab Iraq") or the "heart of Iranshahr", Persian Iraq, Arran, Mughan, Shirvan, Georgia, Byzantium, Armenia, Rabi'a, Kurdistan, Khuzestan, Fars, Shabankara, Kirman, Mukran, Hormuz, Nimruz, Khorasan, Mazandaran, Qumis, Tabaristan and Gilan.)

 Mohammad Mofid Mostofi Bafghi wrote about the boundaries of the Guarded Domains of Iran in his 1670s geographical compilation, Mokhtasar-e Mofid.
 He provided a comprehensive list of all the many areas that, in his opinion, comprised Iran's "Guarded Domains."
 Living in India at the time, one of the reasons he composed his work was to challenge to India's claim to be a great empire.
 The region he envisioned as Greater Iran encompassed all of Mesopotamia, which had in reality been under Ottoman rule since 1638.
 He emphasized areas that were important amongst Shia Muslims, particularly Mesopotamia with its major Shia shrines.
 The Persian Gulf coast, which had been under Safavid rule since the reign of Shah Abbas I, was the last location on his list.
 Because of its affiliation with the Indian subcontinent and Arab areas, this region was the least successfully administered and the most isolated off from the Iranian heartland.